 Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

-In this tutorial, we will learn to easily interface Raspberry Pi Pico with an SSD1306 OLED display(2.44cm/0.96 inches).
-Adding a display to your projects becomes crucial to view outputs from sensors.
-Many kinds of displays are used in microcontroller projects, such as e-ink displays, LCDs, dot matrix displays, and OLED displays.
+Many kinds of displays are used in microcontroller projects, such as e-ink displays, LCDs, 7-segment displays, and OLED displays.
 OLED displays are convenient as they have a fast refresh rate, better visibility, low power consumption, and high pixel density.
-Moreover, they can be easily interfaced using the I2C communication protocol.
-The coding in this guide is in MicroPython.
+Moreover, they can be easily interfaced using the I2C and SPI communication interfaces.

 Raspberry Pi Pico OLED Display Interfacing tutorial.